-Emperor Laric the Industrious and the Prevalian Golden Age
+Emperor Iaric the Industrious and the Prevalian Golden Age

 (A statue among the tombs on the Walkway of the Emperor)

-In addition to the Walkway of the Emperor, Emperor Laric procured a great deal of stone from a nearby quarry north-west of the city.
+In addition to the Walkway of the Emperor, Emperor Iaric procured a great deal of stone from a nearby quarry north-west of the city.
 These expertly-cut stones were used to create strong walls and bolster the defensive measurements of Prevalia.
-These works, in addition to the construction of numerous new structures throughout the city, earned Emperor Laric the moniker “The Industrious.”
+These works, in addition to the construction of numerous new structures throughout the city, earned Emperor Iaric the moniker “The Industrious.”